langurmonkey/website-source/content/blog/2021/dont-need-dm.md

 As we mentioned above, `startx` calls `xinit`, which reads the `~/.xinitrc` file to know what to execute.

-`~/.xinitrc` is a regular script that contains the commands to run when starting X. The final command should run the DE or WM.
+`~/.xinitrc` is a regular script that contains the commands to run when starting X. You can get the default from `/etc/X11/xinit/xinitrc`, and copy that one over to your home directory.
+The final command should run the DE or WM.
 An example of `~/.xinitrc` that starts `i3wm` file follows:

 {{< highlight bash "linenos=table" >}}
+#!/bin/sh

 # This is an ~/.xinitrc example file

+userresources=$HOME/.Xresources
+usermodmap=$HOME/.Xmodmap
+sysresources=/etc/X11/xinit/.Xresources
+sysmodmap=/etc/X11/xinit/.Xmodmap

+# merge in defaults and keymaps
+if [ -f $sysresources ]; then
+    xrdb -merge $sysresources
+fi

+if [ -f $sysmodmap ]; then
+    xmodmap $sysmodmap
+fi

+if [ -f "$userresources" ]; then
+    xrdb -merge "$userresources"
+fi

+if [ -f "$usermodmap" ]; then
+    xmodmap "$usermodmap"
+fi

+# start some nice programs
+if [ -d /etc/X11/xinit/xinitrc.d ] ; then
+ for f in /etc/X11/xinit/xinitrc.d/?*.sh ; do
+  [ -x "$f" ] && . "$f"
+ done
+ unset f
+fi

 # Start compositor
 # picom blah blah ...